FIFA 17: AS Roma Career Mode guide

 With the squad still needing work in terms of depth, the only players that you should be rid of are those that are nowhere near the quality required to play for Roma.
 Silvio Anocic’s potential is only 69, so you should sell him for around £75,000.
 Bogdan Lobont is the third-choice goalkeeper behind Allison and Szczesny, so you are better of finding a replacement through your youth network.
 The 38-year-old should collect you £150,000 in the transfer market.
 Lastly, Moustapha Seck will only reach a level of 70, so look to sell him for £230,000.

 What the team needs

 £44 million is not a bad transfer budget at all for a side that has not lifted a trophy in over eight years.
 Making those recommended sales is not going to change your budget much, but if you win a pre-season tournament, you could have close to £55 million at your disposal.
-First on your shopping list should be replacement for clear weak link Mario Rui at left back.
-Atletico Madrid’s Filipe Luis should come in under budget at close to £35 million, and the Brazlian international will give you 91-rated stamina, 86 sliding tackles and 85 marking.
+First on your shopping list should be a replacement for clear weak link Mario Rui at left back.
+Atletico Madrid’s Filipe Luis should come in under budget at close to £35 million, and the Brazilian international will give you 91-rated stamina, 86 sliding tackles and 85 marking.
 The 30-year-old’s wages come in at £72,000 per week.

 – Ricardo Rodriguez – Wolfsburg, Age 23, OVR 82, POT 85, Cost: £33 million, Wage: £65,000